MonsterOfCode/flutter-table-football/flutter_table_football/README.md

 #### Shared Preferences
 To save some local data, I chose to use the package shared_preferences, which is the simplest way of saving and retrieving data from local storage.
 Since the data we need to store in this app involves only small amounts, the package can easily handle the situation and is very simple to use.

+#### Dio
+I chose to use this package for making HTTP requests because it allows for the cancellation of the request if needed.

 ### State Manager
 For state management, I chose to use Flutter’s native setState, because it’s already included and can easily handle the state correctly for the current app.